hjalp/leddit/README.md

 # Leddit

 An automated Reddit-to-Threadiverse crossposter based on [Lemmit](https://gitlab.com/sab_from_earth/lemmit).
 Leddit is named Leddit because it takes more from Reddit than Lemmit does.
 Specifically, it supports crossposting posts *and* comment threads from Reddit to Lemmy.
-Subreddit requesting is removed because of the delays caused by scraping and importing a high number of subreddits with the current application architecture.

 Leddit does not use the Reddit API and will remain functional after the API changes come into force July 1st, 2023.

-It is **strongly recommended** to deploy this bot on a a dedicated instance with high rate limits, as depending on the subreddits being crossposted, it can generate an extremely high volume of requests, which will get rate limited on a normal instance and cause the bot to operate very slowly.
-The high activity from this bot can also disrupt federation and post ranking calculation.
+It is **strongly recommended** to deploy this bot on a a dedicated instance with high rate limits.
+The high activity from this bot can disrupt federation, post ranking calculation and activity on a populated instance.

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
 You can also visit the [Lemmy support community](https://leddit.danmark.party/c/lounge) for this bot.